Differential Diagnosis for Fever and Rash in Children

 - Rest: Ensure they rest as fighting off infections can be exhausting.

-- Fever management: Use child-specific anti-fever medications like paracetamol or ibuprofen to reduce fever and relieve discomfort.
+- Fever management: Use appropriate fever-reducing medications for children to help reduce discomfort.

-- Skincare: If the rash is itchy, calamine lotion or hydrocortisone cream can provide relief.
+- Skincare: If the rash is itchy, use soothing lotions or mild anti-itch creams to provide relief.

 When to Consult an Online GP